jaruba/channel-logos/README.md

 ## Pull TMDB TV Channel Export

 This step is optional and requires a TMDB API key.
-If you do not pull the export, then the last export that was committed to this repository will be used.
+If you do not pull the channel data export, then the last export that was committed to this repository will be used.

 ```
 npm run pull tmdb-api-key